sdwareham/CS-LaTeX/README.md

 A LaTeX template for use with IEEE Computer Society magazines.
 This early version of a LaTeX template for Computer Society magazines is for testing purposes only.

-Not for use with article submission!
+!!!!
+Not for use with article submission !!!!!!

 This template has been tested under the following conditions